 The house was built in 1717, so it’s 302 years old.
 It’s one of four Queen Anne townhouses that were built for rich merchants and naval officers, and is one of the earliest terraces of its type still left in London.
 Admiral North, who served with Lord Nelson at Trafalgar, lived next door.
 There’s even a little plaque across the road where Captain Cook, who discovered Australia, used to live.

-I bought the house about 14 years ago.
+I bought the house almost 20 years ago.
 At that point, it was completely derelict.
 It didn’t have a roof, floors or ceilings, but it still possessed a certain quiet and mysterious elegance.
-It took about two years to restore, but continues to evolve.”
+It took about two years to restore.

 It was really because of this that 40 Winks was conceived.
 So many of the photographers, stylists and models who came to work here really loved the house and kept asking if they could come and stay.
 East London, where we are based, is very much the creative hub of London now, and has a vibrancy and energy it is difficult to find elsewhere… it tends to be where lots of people in fashion and the arts hang out.

 In March 2009, I finally gave in and decided to open ‘40 Winks’, cheekily describing it as the world’s first ‘micro boutique hotel’.
 Almost immediately, we started getting some amazing press, and it just hasn’t stopped.
-Because it is so particular, the house seems to attract lots of really interesting guests, and it has been a fantastic experience.”
+Because it is so particular, the house seems to attract lots of really interesting guests, including quite a few celebrities, and it has been a fantastic experience.